9 min read

 Natural language is the primary programming language

 With AI, the natural language has become the primary programming language.
-With reliable spec-to-code conversion, the primary asset to maintain has shifted from the codebase to the specification.
+As it is easy to convert spec to code, the codebase is no longer the primary asset to maintain, the specification is.

 Humans are now primarily verifiers